abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-04-14-Shortest-Path-Visiting-All-Nodes-in-a-Graph.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-AMS_HTML-full"></script>

 ## The Problem
-An undirected, connected graph of N nodes (labeled 0, 1, 2, ..., N-1) is given as graph.

-graph.length = N, and j != i is in the list graph[i] exactly once, if and only if nodes i and j are connected.
+We're given an undirected, but connected graph of $N$ nodes which are labeled $0, 1, 2, ..., N-1$.
+The length of the graph is also $N$, and $j != i$ is in the list $graph[i]$ exactly once, if and only if nodes i and j are connected.

-Return the length of the shortest path that visits every node.
-You may start and stop at any node, you may revisit nodes multiple times, and you may reuse edges.
+Task is to find out the length of the shortest path that visits every node.
+We're free to choose our own start and stop locations and are allowed to revisit nodes multiple times and reuse edges as we may like.

 ## Discussion